mstksg/inCode/copy/entries/monad-plus-1.md

 doesn't hurt *too* much to make the analogy.
 </aside>

+As a small note, the term/command "return"/`return` is shared by all monads.
+It is, in general, a meaning-free term --- it can "mean", conceptually, whatever you want it to mean, in general.
+However, in the context of MonadPlus, "return" has a very specific meaning: *succeed*.
+Because of this, "return" and "succeed" will be treated as synonyms in this article.

 ### MonadPlus examples

 To see this in action, let's revisit the last do block and make it more